wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/training-environment-preparation-healthcare/includes/3-trial.md

 	> [![Screenshot of the card verification details page.](../media/azure-verification-card.png)](../media/azure-verification-card.png#lightbox)

 > [!NOTE]
 > A credit card is only required to verify your identity.
 You will not be charged unless you upgrade your subscription.
-Please read the following Microsoft Docs to understand how to [Avoid charges with your Azure free account](/azure/cost-management-billing/manage/avoid-charges-free-account).
+Read the following articles to understand how to [Avoid charges with your Azure free account](/azure/cost-management-billing/manage/avoid-charges-free-account).

 **Congratulations**, you've successfully added the necessary trial licenses to your **Microsoft 365 tenant** and successfully procured **Azure** trial subscription.